 8. Ski-Border

-Crossbreeding a Border Collie with the spitz-type American Eskimo gives you none other than the Ski-Border.
-This Border hybrid is super friendly and enjoys nothing more than playing with you.
+Crossbreeding a Border Collie with the spitz-type American Eskimo Dog gives you none other than the Ski-Border.
+This Border Collie mix is super friendly and enjoys nothing more than playing with you, as most likely inherited from the eskimo dog parent.

 As long as you provide them with affection and care, they’ll thrive in a family environment.
 It’s hard to go wrong with these amazing Border mixes.